centesiman/centesiman.github.io/pages/writeups/forest.md

 user:[andy] rid:[0x47e]
 user:[mark] rid:[0x47f]
 user:[santi] rid:[0x480]
-user:[centesiman] rid:[0x2582]
 user:[john] rid:[0x2583]
 ```

 We can connect and we know have a list of domain users, with their RID.
-Actually, we can enuumerate also other thigs such as groups.
+Actually, we can enumerate also other thigs such as groups.

 # Foothold